-Name Description Index Shows a unique value identifying the Intermediate-System-to-Intermediate-System (IS-IS) interface.
+Name Description Index Shows a unique value identifying the Intermediate-System-to- Intermediate-System (IS-IS) interface.
+IfIndex Shows the interface index for the Ethernet or MLT interface.
 Direction Indicates whether the switch is sending or receiving the PDUs.
 Hello Indicates the number of IS-IS Hello frames seen in this direction at this level.
 LSP Indicates the number of IS-IS LSP frames seen in this direction at this level.
 CSNP Indicates the number of IS-IS Complete Sequence Number Packets (CSNP) frames seen in this direction at this level.
 PSNP Indicates the number of IS-IS Partial Sequence Number Packets (PSNP) frames seen in this direction at this level.